Do electric cars pay road tax in the UK?

 Keep reading to learn everything you need about electric cars and road tax.

-No, battery electric cars do not have to pay road tax since electric cars produce no tailpipe emissions.
-No road tax on electric cars is one of the many perks of making the switch to electric in 2024, in league with exemptions from areas such as the Ultra Low Emission Zone and the Congestion Charge.
+No road tax on electric cars is one of the many perks of making the switch to electric in 2024, in league with fee exemptions from areas such as the Ultra Low Emission Zone and the Congestion Charge.

 Do hybrid cars pay road tax in the UK?